Leon is an experienced solicitor who holds the following degrees:

 Later that year, Leon appeared as solicitor-advocate (no Counsel) for a taxi driver charged with fraud in the Holland Park Magistrates Court for a one day trial, and against all odds secured a verdict of not guilty after a brutally effective cross examination of the complainant.

-Since July 2018 Leon has been the solicitor for former federal Senator David Leyonhjelm instructing Tony Morris QC in the great defamation battle against Greens Senator Sarah Hanson-Young.
+Leon was the solicitor for then federal Senator David Leyonhjelm instructing Tony Morris KC in the great defamation battle against Greens Senator Sarah Hanson-Young.

 On 20 November 2018, Leon obtained a sentence of 18 months probation and no conviction recorded for a client who had been charged with entering a dwelling with intent to commit an indictable offence and two counts of assault occasioning bodily harm, even though the Queensland Police sought a custodial term of imprisonment against his client.

 On 27 November 2018, Leon again obtained bail in the Supreme Court for a client who had been refused bail in the Magistrates Court.
-To date he has a perfect record of success in Supreme Court bail applications and applications for driver licensing special hardship orders.
+To date he has a perfect record of success in applications for driver licensing special hardship orders.

 In 2019, Leon crushed two leading Gold Coast litigation firms in the same commercial litigation matter with his superior command and understanding of the law.
 Remarkably, on each occasion the solicitor opposing him only realised that Leon’s view of the law as it applied to the dispute was correct after the Judge told them so, and they subsequently unsuccessfully sought adjournments mid-hearing.
 The result on each occasion was outright victory.